PublicStrider/OsTicket/README.md

 # OsTicket
 This will be on how to get osTicket setup from scratch.
-First lets talk about OSTickets - Prerequisites and Installation Prerequisites and installation of the open-source help desk ticketing system osTicket.
+First lets talk about OSTickets Prerequisites and Installation Process.
+Prerequisites and installation of the open-source help desk ticketing system osTicket.
 Environments and Technologies Used
 Microsoft Azure (Virtual Machines/Compute)